GravityKit/GravityView/readme.txt

 = develop =

-* Added: Ability to view and edit entries inside a lightbox.
+* Added: Ability to change the URL structure for Views.

+__ Developer Updates__:

+* Added: `gk/gravityview/permalinks/reserved-terms` filter to register more reserved terms for permalinks.

 = 2.29 on September 27, 2024 =